bhartiy/learnsellacious/pages/01.basics/03.system-requirements/default.md

 `Joomla 3.9` and above is installed.<br>
 PHP `v7.1+` and above.<br>
+PHP Extensions: Off the safe mode of PHP.<br>
 PHP Extensions: `ZIP Library`.
 It is requires by Sellacious for much faster extraction process.<br>
 PHP Extensions: `CURL Library`.
 It is requires by Sellacious to perform outgoing connections.<br>
 PHP Extensions: `MB String Library`.
 It is used by Sellacious in manipulating of database strings.<br>